The Piano: Plot

-In the mid-1800s, Ada McGrath, a Scottish woman with elective mutism, travels to colonial New Zealand with her daughter Flora for an arranged marriage to settler Alisdair Stewart.
+In the mid-19th century, Ada McGrath, a Scottish woman with elective mutism, travels to colonial New Zealand with her daughter Flora for an arranged marriage to settler Alisdair Stewart.
 Ada has not spoken since the age of six, and the reason for this as well as the identity of Flora's father remain unknown.
 She communicates through playing the piano and sign language, with Flora acting as her interpreter.

 Ada and Flora, along with their handcrafted piano, are stranded on a New Zealand beach by a ship's crew.
-The next day, Alisdair arrives with his Māori crew and neighbour George Baines, a retired sailor who has adapted to Maori customs, including facial tattoos.
+The next day, Alisdair arrives with his Māori crew and neighbour George Baines, a retired sailor who has adapted to Māori customs, including facial tattoos.
 Alisdair tells Ada that they do not have enough bearers for the piano and then refuses to go back for it, claiming that they all need to make sacrifices.
 Desperate to retrieve her piano, Ada seeks George's help.
-While at first saying no, he appears to give in due to her keenness on recovering the piano.
-Once at the beach, he is entranced by her music and appears charmed by her happy ways when she is playing, in contrast to her stern behaviour when in the farm.
+While at first refusing, he appears to give in due to her keenness on recovering the piano.
+Once at the beach, he is entranced by her music and appears charmed by her happy ways when she is playing, in contrast to her stern behaviour when on the farm.

 George offers Alisdair the land he has been coveting in exchange for the piano and lessons from Ada.
 Alisdair agrees, oblivious to George's attraction to Ada.
 Ada is enraged by George's proposition but agrees to trade lessons for piano keys.
-She restricts the lessons to the black keys only and resists George's demands for more intimacy.
+She restricts the lessons to the black keys only and tries to resist George's persistent demands for sexual favours.
 Ada continues to rebuff Alisdair's advances while exploring her sensuality with George.
 George eventually realizes that Ada will never commit to him emotionally and returns the piano to her, confessing that he wants Ada to care for him genuinely.